ORCID/ORCID-Source/orcid-api-web/tutorial/on_behalf_of.md

 ## **Notes**

-* On behalf of must be enabled for clients using it- contact support@orcid.org if you are interested in using this workflow
+* On behalf of must be enabled for clients using it- contact support@orcid.org if you are interested in using this workflow.
 * Access Tokens issued from id_tokens include all scopes that were granted to the original client by that user, not just scopes granted when the openid scope was requested.
+* The OAuth flow can be completed use the [implicit flow](https://github.com/ORCID/ORCID-Source/blob/master/orcid-web/ORCID_AUTH_WITH_OPENID_CONNECT.md#implicit-flow) instead of OAuth, if implicit is used the token returned to the original client will only have the /read-public scope, but tokens generated by the second client from the id_token will have all scopes that the user has granted permission for.
+* Assertion origin source is only returned in version 3.0+ of the API